Zvjezdan Misimović: Dynamo Moscow

 On 3 March 2011, Misimović signed for Russian club Dynamo Moscow in a deal thought to be worth €4.5 million.
 The deal was until 2014.
 Before leaving Galatasaray, Misimović called coach Gheorghe Hagi "a liar", but added that he wished his former club all the best.

 Misimović made his competitive debut for the team on 12 March 2011 in a league match against Lokomotiv Moscow, while his first goal came in the next match against Rostov, netting a penalty kick in a 3–1 home win.

-Misimović concluded his first season in Russia by scoring ten goals in all competitions; he scored eight goals in league, including the winner against CSKA Moscow in April 2012.
-In 2011–12 Russian Cup, he scored the lone goal of the quarter-final match against Zenit Saint Petersburg, before scoring the winner in the semi-final against Volga Nizhny Novgorod, sending his team to the final.
+Misimović concluded his first season in Russia by scoring ten goals in all competitions; he scored eight goals in the league, including the winner against CSKA Moscow in April 2012.
+In the 2011–12 Russian Cup, he scored the lone goal of the quarter-final match against Zenit Saint Petersburg, before scoring the winner in the semi-final against Volga Nizhny Novgorod, sending his team to the final.
 Both goals came in the same manner – from penalty kicks in the 73rd minute.
 In the final, Misimović played for 82 minutes, but Dynamo was defeated 1–0 by Rubin Kazan.

-Guizhou Renhe
+Guizhou/Beijing Renhe

-On 4 January 2013, Misimović signed a contract for three years with his new club.
+On 4 January 2013, Misimović signed a contract for three years with Guizhou Renhe.
 Between 22 March and 3 April 2013, Misimović played three games on three continents.

 In March 2015, Misimović announced that he would retire from professional football, aged 32.
-However, he made his return to Guizhou Renhe in June 2015.
-He announced his retirement again on 8 January 2017.
+However, he made his return to the club three months later, in June 2015.
+In 2016, the club relocated from Guizhou to Beijing.
+Misimović announced his retirement again on 8 January 2017.

 International career

 Youth

-Misimović made the FR Yugoslavia under-18 national squad at the 2001 UEFA European Under-18 Football Championship in Finland.
-Playing alongside seventeen-year-old Dejan Milovanović as well as eighteen-year-olds Nenad Milijaš, Danko Lazović, and Aleksandar Luković who would go on to become established players in their own right, nineteen-year-old Misimović scored twice at the tournament: the winning goal in the group stage match versus Ukraine as well as against the host country Finland.
+Misimović made the FR Yugoslavia under-18 national squad at the 2001 UEFA European Under-18 Championship in Finland.
+Playing alongside seventeen-year-old Dejan Milovanović as well as eighteen-year-olds Nenad Milijaš, Danko Lazović, and Aleksandar Luković who would go on to become established players in their own right, nineteen-year-old Misimović scored twice at the tournament: the winning goal in the group stage match against Ukraine as well as against the host country Finland.

 Misimović later progressed to the FR Yugoslavia under-21 national team, but appeared in only one match as an 85th-minute substitute against France in November 2002.
-The under-21s head coach Vladimir Petrović Pižon soon dropped Misimović, reportedly telling the young player he was "overweight and slow".
+The under-21s head coach Vladimir Petrović soon dropped Misimović, reportedly telling the young player he was "overweight and slow".